Pigeon-Tech/Live-Camera-Replay-Balena.io/README.md

 # balena + python + raspberry pi camera module

 This is a simple app that demonstrates how to get started with the raspberry pi camera module.
-All it does is snap one photo and then stores it in the /data directory on the pi.
+All it does is take one video, and store it in the /data directory.

 You will need to make some changes to the Raspberry Pi device configuration to enable the camera, instructions here -> [https://balena.io/docs/learn/develop/hardware/i2c-and-spi/#raspberry-pi-camera-module](https://balena.io/docs/learn/develop/hardware/i2c-and-spi/#raspberry-pi-camera-module)